vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 Same as with methods earlier, your fields need to be either `public` or annotated with `@FXML`.

-Now when we have a refference to our button, we can easily change its text:
+Now when we have a reference to our button, we can easily change its text:

 ```java
 public class MainSceneController {